Javier Pastore: Huracán

 During the 2008 season, Pastore was loaned to Huracán of the Argentine Primera.
-He made his professional debut for Huracán on 24 May 2008 in a 1–0 loss with River Plate.
+He made his professional debut for Huracán on 24 May 2008 in a 1–0 loss to River Plate.
 In the 2009 Clausura championship, he established himself as a regular first-team player for the club under the management of Ángel Cappa.
 This was his breakthrough tournament, where his side narrowly missed out on the championship title.
-His performance against River Plate was particularly lauded where he opened the scoring with a 25-yard shot and then scored again with a piece of individual brilliance helping Huracán win 4–0 in the club's biggest win against River Plate in over 60 years.
+His performance against River Plate was particularly lauded, where he opened the scoring with a 25-yard shot and then scored again with a piece of individual brilliance, helping Huracán win 4–0 in the club's biggest win against River Plate in over 60 years.
 He ended up as the team's top scorer with seven goals and three assists.
-Pastore and teammate Matías De Federico was integral to Huracán's title challenge that season.
+Pastore and teammate Matías De Federico were integral to Huracán's title challenge that season.

 Palermo

 On 11 July 2009 Palermo formally announced the signing of Pastore for five years until 30 June 2014, with the transfer fee listed at approximately €4.7 million.
 Before his move to Palermo, the player was also linked to number of other top European clubs, including Manchester United, Porto, Milan and Chelsea.

 Pastore's debut was on 15 August in the Coppa Italia, while his debut in Serie A came eight days later.
-His breakthrough game was on 4 October against Juventus, when he assisted Edinson Cavani's goal in a 2–0 win, appearing in all the websites and national newspapers.
+His breakthrough game was on 4 October against Juventus, when he assisted Edinson Cavani's goal in a 2–0 win, appearing on all the websites and national newspapers.
 He scored his first Serie A goal on 30 January 2010 in a 2–4 away defeat to Bari.
 In his first season at Palermo, Pastore proved himself as being a promising but inexperienced youngster, playing mostly as a second-half substitute under head coaches Walter Zenga and, later, Delio Rossi.

-Pastore then established himself as a regular under the tutelage of Rossi, playing usually in a role behind the regular striking duo of Fabrizio Miccoli and Edinson Cavani.
+Pastore then established himself as a regular under the tutelage of Rossi, usually playing in a role behind the regular striking duo of Fabrizio Miccoli and Edinson Cavani.
 Thanks to his performances, all praised by fans and pundits, Palermo finished off the season in fifth place, thus qualifying for the UEFA Europa League.
 In the 2010–11 season, on 14 November, Pastore scored his first career hat-trick in a derby match against Catania.
 On 30 July 2011, Palermo club president Maurizio Zamparini revealed that a fee had been agreed over Javier Pastore's transfer to Paris Saint-Germain.